-Christ The Redeemer Tours in Rio de Janeiro
+Christ the Redeemer in Rio de Janeiro Tickets and Tours

 Christ the Redeemer Christ on Corcovado Hill shapes the most famous image of Rio de Janeiro and is also the main attraction of the city.
 Here I tell you everything you need to know to visit this monument.

-Christ The Redeemer Tours in Rio de Janeiro
+Christ the Redeemer in Rio de Janeiro Tickets and Tours

-Since its inauguration in 1931, Christ the Redeemer on Corcovado Hill has become the universal image of Rio de Janeiro and is the most visited attraction in the city and in Brazil, attracting millions of tourists every year.
-Joining an organized tour of Christ the Redeemer is one of the best ways to get to know this wonder of the modern world and, without a doubt, one of the best things to do in Rio de Janeiro.
+Since its inauguration in 1931, Christ the Redeemer on Corcovado Mountain has become the universal image of Rio de Janeiro and is the most visited attraction in the city and in Brazil, drawing millions of tourists every year.
+Joining an organized tour of Christ the Redeemer is one of the best ways to see this wonder of the modern world and, without a doubt, one of the best things to do in Rio de Janeiro.

-Visit Christ the Redeemer Christ in Rio de Janeiro on an organized tour
+Visit Christ the Redeemer in Rio de Janeiro on an organized tour

 Christ the Redeemer| ©Jass Hop